 The staircase leading up to the church is the one to the left of the Cordonata, the bigger staircase that leads to the Piazza del Campidoglio itself.
 It was on the Aracoeli staircase, however, that Romans used to come together to discuss politics.
 The staircase was built in 1348 and there are 124 steps if you begin your climb on the left, but only 122 if you start on the right side.

-The staircase was built in occasion of the Holy Year, that took place in 1350.
+The staircase was built in occasion of the Holy Year in 1350.
 (Some people claim that it was built out of gratitude after an epidemic of the plague had ended.)

 The first person to have climbed the steps is supposed to have been the politician Cola di Rienzo.